frantsao/frantsao-pg_templatemyconf/README.md

 - [Getop::Declare documentation](https://metacpan.org/pod/Getopt::Declare)

 ### Status
-Dirty but functional :-) Maybe in a future I can rewrite it to be more generic for other product configurations with different syntax.
+Dirty but functional :-) Maybe in a future I can rewrite it to be more generic for other software configurations with different syntax.

 ### Built With